zedlopez/ifm/Examples/FirstNameBasis.md

 ```

-(This description is for local color; we will learn more about devices, and conditions like `if switched on`, later in this chapter.)
+(This description is for local colour; we will learn more about devices, and conditions like `if switched on`, later in this chapter.)

 By default, Inform does not understand the names of an object's kind as referring to that object, unless the object has no other name of its own.
 We can change this, if we like, by defining names that should be applied to everything of a given kind: